 Can Snakes Create A Habitat In New Zealand?

-However, these snakes that voluntarily swam their way through to New Zealand, either through a ship or drifted over to the land, couldn’t survive due to its subtropical climate.
-The authorities don’t encourage this either due to the threat these creatures pose.
+However, these snakes that voluntarily swam their way through to New Zealand, either through a ship or drifted over to the land, couldn’t survive due to the prevalent subtropical climate.

 Other Dangerous Animals In New Zealand